DavidDock/Workout-Journal/README.md

 # **My workout Journal**
 ## **Introduction**

-A simple site for me to pair my interests of coding and fitness and to motivate myself by documenting my workouts.
+A simple website for me to pair my interests of coding and fitness and to motivate myself by documenting my workouts.

 ![Website in differnt devices](/my-app/src/assets/overview.PNG)